 Once you’re satisfied with the parameters you’ve set, it’s time to finally see how you compare.
 The line graph at the top of the page will give you an idea of how your total site traffic compares, while the table below will show you how specific channels of traffic compare.

-I find the table particularly helpful because it gives me an idea of how our different marketing methods are working, from SEO and paid advertising to blogging and email marketing.
+I find the table particularly helpful because it gives me an idea of how our different marketing methods are working, from organic ranking efforts and paid advertising to blogging and email marketing.

 Equip Yourself With The Right Knowledge

 The Google Analytics industry benchmarks tool is a valuable asset, but in the end the information it provides is only valuable if you know how to use it.
 Sure, it’s fun to see how you compare to law firms in Bangladesh, but that’s not going to help you much in the way of improving your lead acquisition efforts.

 At Engenius, we work with clients from a wide range of industries to create measurable marketing strategies focused on reaching specific business goals.
 If you want to learn more about what we can do for you, or if you just have some questions that you’re itching to have answered, please reach out!
 We love learning about the passions of business owners and sharing that excitement with others.